oasis-tcs/openc2-ap-er/oc2edr.md

 }
 ```

-### A.1.X Ban a binary by hash on every endpoint within a specific tenant
+### A.1.X Ban a binary by hash on every endpoint managed by a specific tenant

 **Command:**